Get Your Complimentary Copy of the Gartner Market Guide For Email Security 2021 – Don’t miss out on the recommendations here

 So, how do hackers pull this off?
 They use a range of advanced techniques, including:

 A vishing scam often starts with an automated message, telling the recipient that they are the victim of identity fraud.
-The message requests that the recipient calls a specific number.
+The message requests that the recipient call a specific number.
 When doing so, they are asked to disclose personal information.
 Hackers then may use the information themselves to gain access to other accounts or sell the information on the Dark Web.

 On August 20, 2020, the Federal Bureau of Investigation (FBI) and Cybersecurity and Infrastructure Security Agency (CISA) issued a joint statement warning businesses about an ongoing vishing campaign.
 The agencies warn that cybercriminals have been exploiting remote-working arrangements throughout the COVID-19 pandemic.
 The scam involves spoofing login pages for corporate Virtual Private Networks (VPNs), so as to steal employees’ credentials.
 These credentials can be used to obtain additional personal information about the employee.

 The attackers then use unattributed VoIP numbers to call employees on their personal mobile phones.
-The attackers pose as IT helpdesk agents, and use a fake verification process using stolen credentials to earn the employee’s trust.
+The attackers pose as IT helpdesk agents and use a fake verification process using stolen credentials to earn the employee’s trust.

 Vishing attacks share many of the same hallmarks as smishing attacks.
 In addition to these indicators, we can categorize vishing attacks according to the person the attacker is impersonating:

-While individuals can find resources online, employers should be providing all employees with IT security training.
-It’s actually a requirement of data security laws, such as the General Data Protection Regulation (GDPR) and the New York SHIELD Act.
+One key to preventing smishing and vishing attacks is providing employees with security training.
+Security awareness training is a key part of complying with privacy and security laws, such as the General Data Protection Regulation (GDPR) and the New York SHIELD Act.
 You can read more about how compliance standards affect cybersecurity on our compliance hub.

-Training can help ensure all employees are familiar with the common signs of smishing and vishing attacks which could reduce the possibility that they will fall victim to such an attack.
+Training can help ensure all employees are familiar with the common signs of smishing and vishing attacks, which could reduce the possibility of falling victim to such an attack.
 But, what do you do if you receive a suspicious SMS or voice message?
 The first rule is: don’t respond.

 If you receive a text requesting that you follow a link—or a phone message requesting that you call a number or divulge personal information—ignore it until you’ve confirmed whether or not it’s legitimate.
-If the message appears to be from a trusted institution, search for their phone number and call the institution directly.
+If the message appears to be from a trusted institution, search for the organization’s phone number and call directly.
 For example, if a message appears to be from your phone provider, search for your phone provider’s customer service number and discuss the request directly with the operator.

 If you receive a vishing or smishing message at work or on a work device, make sure you report it to your IT or security team.
 If you’re on a personal device, you should report significant smishing and vishing attacks to the relevant authorities in your country, such as the Federal Communications Commission (FCC) or Information Commissioner’s Office (ICO).